devon cricket league 2026 - round 4 (updated)

 The 4th XI travelled to take on Lewdown CC 2nd under the leadership of Ethan Kulkarni and sadly a player light despite having so many players registered.

 Lewdown won the toss and elected to bowl.
 The only real contributors with the bat for TKCC were emergency wicketkeeper, Andrew Redpath with 41 not out and loan player Meerwais Dilsouz with 36.
 TKCC were all out for just 117 for 28.4 overs.
-No bowling figures currently available.
+The best of the Lewdown bowlers was Gavin Jordan with 3 for 8.

 The Lewdown reply was built around 59 not out by Simon White helped by 27 extras.
 Lewdown reached the target with just 3 wickets down in 31.2 overs.
-No bowling figures currently available.
+No TKCC bowler took more than 1 wicket.

 Lewdown CC 2nd XI (20 pts) beat Torquay and Kingskerswell CC 4th XI (3 pts) by 7 Wickets